subsquid-quests/ens-subgraph-migration/README.md

 # Acceptance critera

-Each quest should be submitted as a PR and will be reviewed manually.
-The PR should contain `README.MD` with
+Each quest should be submitted as a private repo and will be reviewed manually.
+To submit, invite the following github accounts: @dariaag, @belopash, @abernatskiy and @dzhelezov.
+The repo should contain `README.MD` with

 - Insturctions how to run the squid locally
 - Sample Squid queries and the corresponding Subgraph queries